civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_alterExternUrl.md

 - string `$fragment` - A fragment identifier (anchor) to append to the link)

-- bool `$absolute` Whether to force the output to be an absolute link (beginning with a URI-scheme such as 'http:').
+- bool `$absolute` - Whether to force the output to be an absolute link (beginning with a URI-scheme such as 'http:').

-- bool `$isSSL` Whether to redirect to SSL or not format of the URL, NULL to autodetect, TRUE to force to SSL.
+- bool `$isSSL` - Whether to redirect to an HTTPS or an HTTP URL, NULL allows CiviCRM to autodetect, TRUE forces an HTTPS URL.

 ## Returns